Esri/calcite-app-components/PROJECT_GUIDELINES.md

 #### Commits

 This project follows [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), which are used to generate the changelog.
 Be sure to provide clear and sufficient information in commit messages.
-This is important because the commit messages (type `feat` and `fix`) are used to automatically update the changelog.
+This is important because the commit messages are used to automatically update the changelog.

+#### Pull requests

+In order to ensure conventional commits are followed, pull requests will run a check to indicate whether the PR is following the convention or not.
+The [Semantic Pull Request](https://github.com/probot/semantic-pull-requests) status check will ensure your pull requests are semantic before you merge them.

+#### Breaking Changes

 For ease of discoverability, commit messages for breaking changes should use both the header (`!`) and body (`BREAKING CHANGE:`) syntax:

 ```
 <type>!: <descriptive summary>